shailensd/financial-qa/frontend/README.md

 Vite is configured with the React plugin in `vite.config.js`.

-## Next Steps
+## Supported Models

-The following components will be implemented in subsequent tasks:

-- **QueryInput** - Company selector, question textarea, model checkboxes
-- **AnswerDisplay** - Tabbed/grid layout for multi-model responses
-- **CitationList** - Expandable source chunk cards
-- **SessionContext** - Session state and memory display
-- **AgentTrace** - Agent reasoning visualization
+The frontend supports multi-model comparisons by allowing users to toggle the following LLMs:
+- **Llama 3.3 70B Versatile** (via Groq)
+- **Llama 4 Scout 17B** (via Groq)
+- **Gemini 2.5 Flash** (via Google AI Studio)

 ## API Integration

-The frontend will communicate with the FastAPI backend running on port 8000.
-API service layer will be implemented using Axios with error interceptors.
+The frontend communicates with the FastAPI backend running on `http://localhost:8000`.
+The API service layer (`src/services/api.js`) uses Axios with error interceptors to normalize backend responses and handle connection issues gracefully.